hbc/HBC_master/training/index.md

 ### Upcoming workshops/courses:

 #### For HSCI, HNDC and on-quad HMS researchers

-* **April 3rd and 4th, 2017: *Introduction to R***

-  This 2-day hands-on workshop will introduce participants to using R and RStudio.
-After this workshop participants can expect to be comfortable with the basics of data manipulation and plotting using R.

-  ** *Registration is now closed* **

 * **May 31st - June 29th, 2017: *In-depth NGS data analysis course***